mpatacchiola/blog/_posts/2020-12-16-intro-variational-inference-2.markdown

 Definition of the problem
 --------------------------

-Here we are interested in a system with two components: a stochastic component called *measure* and a *cost function*, with training consisting of two phases: a simulation phase and an optimisation phase.
+We are interested in a system with two components: a stochastic component named *measure* and a *cost function*, with training consisting of two phases: a simulation phase and an optimisation phase.
 The entire system is stochastic since one of the element is stochastic.
 However, in many cases the system is said to be *doubly-stochastic* if for instance we are using stochastic gradient descent in the optimization component.
 In a doubly-stochastic system one source of randomness arises from the simulation phase (e.g. using Monte Carlo estimators) and a second source arises in the optimization phase (e.g. sampling datapoints in the mini-batch gradient descent).

 Let's try now to better formalize our setting.
 Consider a generic density function $$p_{\theta}(x)$$ parameterized by a vector $$\boldsymbol{\theta}$$, representing the stochastic component (measure), and a function $$f(x)$$, representing the *cost function*.
 We assume $$p_{\theta}(x)$$ to be differentiable, but the cost function $$f(x)$$ is not necessarily differentiable, for instance it could be discrete or a black-box (e.g. only the outputs are given).
 Since we are dealing with expectations (integrals) we can use Monte Carlo to get an unbiased approximation of the expected value.
 Monte Carlo numerically evaluates the integral by drawing samples $$x_1, \dots, x_N$$ from the distribution $$p_{\theta}(x)$$ and computing the average of the function evaluated at these points.
 In our case, the Monte Carlo approximation of $$\mathbb{E}_{p_{\theta}}[f(x)]$$ corresponds to